 It is no longer 1872, but yes, Yellowstone National Park should look as it did in 1872.
 It should be wilderness and not rows of bleachers.
 It should be pathways and not ranks of parking lots.
 Obviously, the grand historical structures should remain, but again, set off by wilderness instead of asphalt.
 If you want to stay in Yellowstone, you should be willing to take public transportation, whatever kind is found appropriate to the resource.

 As for the National Park Service itself, it should not be the nation’s chief enabler.
 Oh, we see that you have invented a larger mobile home.
 Well, come on in!
 No, park your rig outside.
-We have a shuttle bus and/or light rail system designed to protect the resource while still allowing everyone to enter the park.
+We have a shuttle bus and/or light rail system that both protect the resource and let’s you see it.

 There is no protection in constantly rebuilding the parks to accommodate millions of people in private automobiles.
 Every parking lot, and every widened roadway, only makes the situation worse.